janeeshgithub/QuantomBlockChain/README.md

 ## 📈 Evaluation Plan

-The protocol will be rigorously evaluated for both performance and security.
+The System will be rigorously evaluated for both performance and security.

 #### Performance Metrics